vbotka/ansible-config-light/docs/source/guide.rst

 time.
 The variables will be assembled and combined by the tasks ``vars_handlers.yml``, ``vars_packages.yml``, ``vars_states.yml``, ``vars_services.yml``, and ``vars_files.yml``.
-The assembled dictionaries customized for each host in the play will be stored in the host-specific files ``cl_packagesd``, ``cl_statesd``, ``cl_servicesd``, and ``cl_filesd`` (35-38).
-The variable ``cl_handlers`` is not host-specific because the handlers will be create at the controller (localhost).
+The assembled dictionaries, customized for each host in the play, will be stored in the host-specific files ``cl_packagesd``, ``cl_statesd``, ``cl_servicesd``, and ``cl_filesd`` (35-38).
+The variable ``cl_handlers`` is not host-specific, because the handlers will be created at the controller (localhost) only.
 Assembled dictionary ``cl_handlers`` will be stored in the file ``cl_handlersd`` (34).
 Take a look at the directory ``cl_dira`` (33) to see assembled data.

-By default the base of the directories is ``role_path`` (21).
-The user is expected to put the configuration data to more suitable directory, e.g., to ``playbook_dir`` directory.
+By default, the base of the directories is ``role_path`` (21).
+The user is expected to put the configuration data to a more suitable directory, e.g., to ``playbook_dir`` directory.

 [`defaults/main.yml <https://github.com/vbotka/ansible-config-light/blob/master/defaults/main.yml>`_]